microsoft/PowerApps-Samples/component-framework/MultiSelectOptionSetControl/README.md

   - power-platform
   - power-apps
 page_type: sample
-description: "This sample component demonstrates how to leverage the multi select option set type on properties of field components.
-By binding the code component's primary property to this type, users can create all new types of controls with choices column."
+description: "This sample demonstrates how to leverage the multi-select option set type on properties of field components in Microsoft Power Apps."
 ---

-# Choices (multi select option set) Power Apps component framework sample
+# Choices (multi-select option set) Power Apps component framework sample

-## Summary

-This sample component demonstrates how to leverage the multi select option set type on properties of field components.
-By binding the code component's primary property to this type, users can create all new types of controls with choices column.
+This sample demonstrates how to leverage the multi-select option set type on properties of field components.
+By binding the code component's primary property to this type, users can create all new types of controls with a choices column.

 ![Preview of the sample](https://learn.microsoft.com/power-apps/developer/component-framework/media/multi-select-option-set-control.png)